Worship: The Generations

 Try this on for painful irony: The music dedicated to loving the Lord with heart, soul, mind, and strength is preceded by hate speech, perhaps unspoken, but shouted from every artistic choice.
 To hate someone’s dearly held music is so close to hating that person that it does as much damage as a direct hit.

-The inter-generational transfer of values has happened and now we all hate something about the way we do worship.
+The inter-generational transfer of values has happened and now we all hate something about the way some of us do worship.

 What Can Be Done?

 We must find the gates again—if—and it is a big if—what is shared is not the well-worn methodology of cultures that are dead or dying.
 Our cultures have no more intrinsic value than those of the young.
 We need the gates and the elders only if what the elders are sharing is biblical, trans-cultural, and empowering.
 Our role as elders is not to criticize but to encourage the young ones—to fan the flames of their devotion to Christ and to speak eternal things into their lives.
 We must trust the Holy Spirit to lead them, as He did us, to apply the eternal things to their generation.
 Just as my generation unwittingly led the way into worship tinged with hate, we must lead the way to worship informed by the Word of God and the wisdom of previous generations.
 We must treasure the younger generations—Jesus does.

 This is a matter of prayer.